Locations:

 • Eat a healthy diet.
 Include dark green leafy vegetables like collard greens, kale and spinach.
 Add fish that provide omega-3 fatty acids like halibut, salmon and tuna.

-• Exercise.
-Activity is good for you.
+• Stay active.
 It can help protect against other health issues.

 • Keep your blood pressure levels, your cholesterol levels and your blood sugar levels stable.